Park & Recreation Plan

 This multi-use community park has the new Rister Stadium (baseball), Heerensperger Field (Girl's softball), concession areas, five baseball fields (two lighted), three softball fields, a multipurpose field for soccer, a basketball court with six hoops, two horshoe pits, access to a regional trail system, 30 picnic areas, and 10 restrooms.

 There is a large playground to the south of the fields for use by younger children.

-Near the playground is a large covered area available for reservation.
+Near the playground are two large covered areas.

 Scattered throughout the park are numerous covered picnic areas that are available on a first-come first-serve basis.

 The Heerensperger Girl's Softball Complex is located at Tam O'Shanter Park and was dedicated May 8, 2010.
 David Heerensperger, a successful businessman and Kelso native, once played Little League baseball at Tam O'Shanter Park and wanted to do something in memory of his mother, Leona Bailey Heerensperger (1910-1955).
 The Heerensperger Girl's Softball Complex was made possible by the generous donation of more than $150,000 by David Heerensperger and his wife Jill, with other contributions from family, friends, businesses and volunteers.
 The completed Girl's Softball Complex consists of new fencing, dugouts, bleachers, and plaza entrance area.
 The dedication ceremony included a ceremonial pitch by David Heerensperger prior to the LCC vs. Clackamas doubleheader, followed by the unveiling of a sculpture near the entrance of the complex.

 The sculpture named "A Mother's Love", was a gift to David from his wife Jill of Heerensperger's mother and a young ball player.